Screen sharing in customer support: uses, benefits, and drawbacks

 If you’ve ever attended a conference call, online meeting, or remote presentation, chances are you’ve already experienced or used this technology yourself.

-There are various different technologies that allow this to happen, but at its core, screen sharing involves streaming pixels over an internet connection so other people can see what you’re doing on the screen.
+There are various different technologies that allow this to happen, but at its core, screen sharing involves streaming pixels over an internet connection so other people can see what you’re doing on your computer.

 However, only one person is controlling the screen — the others can only watch while that person navigates, types, submits forms, etc.